 If approved, users can recover access to their account by logging into Dashlane using their new Master Password.
-Note that all devices using Dashlane will need to be re-registered following recovery.
+Note that all devices using Dashlane will need to be re-authenticated following recovery.

 If denied, users should contact their admin(s) to understand why before sending a new request.

-A user's entire vault is recovered - Personal Space and Business Space data - Admins do not have access to users' personal information at any point in the recovery process.
+A user's entire vault is recovered—the data from both their personal and business space data.
+Note that admins do not have access to users' personal information at any point in the recovery process.